 If everything is okay, the command will return nothing other than the Python prompt.
 However, if the installation was unsuccessful, you will get an error.

 Just starting out with TensorFlow?
 Getting it installed is just the first step.
 If you want to learn more beyond this then we recommend trying a more detailed resource, like the Hands-On Machine Learning with Scikit-Learn and TensorFlow book.
-You'll a lot from this book, and not only about TensorFlow and Scikit-Learn, but Machine Learning in general.
+You'll learn a lot from this book, and not only about TensorFlow and Scikit-Learn, but Machine Learning in general.

 TensorFlow is a machine learning framework used for the development of deep learning models.
 The framework was developed by Google, and comes in two flavors, the CPU-only, and the GPU-supported versions.
 The latter is more powerful than the former and is more suitable for image processing tasks.
-In this article, we saw how we can install TensorFlow on a Windows machine using pip command as well as through Anaconda framework.
+In this article, we saw how we can install TensorFlow on a Windows machine using the pip command as well as through the Anaconda framework.